ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 2. Extract any remaining tasks (marked as "To Do" or in the "Next Steps" section) and add them to the `later_phase.md` file
 3. Update this master index to reflect that the roadmap set has been completed and archived

-For more detailed guidelines on working with roadmaps and the project directory, see [prompt_review.md](prompt_review.md).
+For more detailed guidelines on working with roadmaps and the project directory, see [roadmap_memo.md](roadmap_memo.md).

 ## Conclusion

 The Science Data Kit project has made significant progress towards its goal of becoming a comprehensive data analysis and visualization tool.
-Several major roadmaps have been completed and archived:
+Phase 1 of development has been completed, with several major roadmaps successfully implemented and archived:

+1. **Phase 1: General SDK Development**: Established the foundation with database restructuring, code standards compliance, and installation improvements.
-1. **Microsoft Graph API Integration**: Enables the SDK to access and analyze data from Microsoft 365 services.
+2. **Microsoft Graph API Integration**: Enables the SDK to access and analyze data from Microsoft 365 services.
-2. **Codebase Organization and Documentation**: Improves the organization, reduces redundancy, and enhances documentation in the codebase.
+3. **Codebase Organization and Documentation**: Improves the organization, reduces redundancy, and enhances documentation in the codebase.
-3. **Application Refactoring**: Refactors the application to improve its architecture, maintainability, and user experience.
+4. **Application Refactoring**: Refactors the application to improve its architecture, maintainability, and user experience.

-Work is now focused on the General SDK Development roadmap, which addresses database restructuring, code standards compliance, and installation improvements.
+Work is now transitioning to Phase 2, which will focus on enhancing and expanding the SDK with advanced features, performance optimization, and improved user experience.
 Any remaining tasks from the completed roadmaps have been collected in the later_phase.md file for future consideration.

 The project continues to evolve with a focus on maintainability, extensibility, and user experience, ensuring that the Science Data Kit remains a valuable tool for scientific data management and analysis.
+Phase 2 will build upon the solid foundation established in Phase 1, taking the SDK to the next level of functionality and usability.